 Coding bootcamp loans

 Finally, if you’re still trying to figure out how to pay for your coding bootcamp, you might also have the option to take out a student loan.
 Most coding bootcamps aren’t open to federal student loans.
 However, you can apply for a private loan — and, many coding bootcamps partner with specific lenders to offer their students financing.
-For example, Climb Credit works with several coding bootcamps, after evaluating their return-on-investment, and provides student loans to attend their programs.
+For example, Climb Credit works with several coding bootcamps to provide student loans to attend their programs.

 Curious to see if your school works with Climb for financing?
 Click the button below to see our partner schools!